Posted on Leave a comment

 A calendar for January 2026 featuring a lotus flower design cutout at the top, displaying the month alongside the numbered days.
 The calendar is displayed on a wooden surface.

 The brand-new Peekaboo Layered Calendar video tutorial is now live!
-Click the link below to watch the full step-by-step guide and learn how to design this cutout-style calendar in Silhouette Studio.
+Watch the video below or on the Silhouette Secrets+ YouTube channel below to see the full step-by-step guide and learn how to design this cutout-style calendar in Silhouette Studio.
 After watching, be sure to scroll down — you’ll find a complete supply list, in-progress photos of this project, and additional project ideas too!

 Supplies for Peekaboo Cutout Calendar: